2022 FIFA World Cup Group A: Netherlands vs Qatar

 The two teams had never met before.

-In the 26th minute Cody Gakpo scored his third goal of the tournament to put the Netherlands in front when he cut in from the left to score with a right-foot finish to the bottom right corner of the net from just inside the penalty area.
-Frenkie de Jong made it 2-0 four minutes into the second half when he followed up to poke into the net from close range after Meshaal Barsham had saved a shot from Memphis Depay.
+Cody Gakpo scored his third goal of the tournament to put the Netherlands in front in the 26th minute, cutting in from the left to score with a right-foot finish from just inside the penalty area.
+Frenkie de Jong made it 2–0 four minutes into the second half when he followed up to poke into the net from close range after goalkeeper Meshaal Barsham had saved a shot from Memphis Depay.

-In losing to the Netherlands, Qatar are the first World Cup hosts in history to suffer three defeats and failed to earn a single point.
+In losing to the Netherlands, Qatar became the first World Cup hosts in history to suffer three defeats and fail to earn a single point.

 Discipline

 Fair play points would have been used as tiebreakers if the overall and head-to-head records of teams were tied.
 These were calculated based on yellow and red cards received in all group matches as follows: